Is traveling with less ‘baggage’ really more?

 one-quartzip-lock bag.
 And remember the 311 rules: TSA | Transportation Security Administration | 3-1-1 on Air Travel

 - Sharp items such as scissors, fingernail clippers, etc. must be packed in your checked luggage along with liquids over 3.4 ounces.
-Bring enough contact lens solution and prescription medication that you may need for the whole duration of the trip.
+Bring enough contact lens solution and prescription medication for the entire duration of the trip.

 Some Things are Easily Replaced

 If you forget something, most things are easily replaced abroad.
-There are plenty of shops where you can by shampoo, toothpaste, etc., however we highly recommend that travelers bring all essential personal hygiene products with them as overseas items vary greatly and may be different, sometimes even uncomfortable to use (deodorant, pads, tampons, etc.)
+There are plenty of shops where you can buy shampoo, toothpaste, etc. However, we highly recommend that travelers bring all essential personal hygiene products with them as overseas items vary greatly and may be somewhat different, or perhaps even uncomfortable to use (deodorant, pads, tampons, etc.).

 What essentials are generally provided at the hotels?

 - Soap, shampoo or shower gel, however not necessarily conditioner.
-If you prefer bar soap, we suggest bringing your favorite one as gel is the European’s preferred shower soap.
+If you prefer bar soap, we suggest bringing yours along.
+Shower gel is the preferred choice for Europeans.

-- Blow dryer (however, usually not high-end devices)
+- Blow dryer (however, usually not high quality devices)

 What we suggest NOT to bring: